sophiagut/Bosch-Internship-UBC-Students/readme.md

 Hello!
 Welcome to this .git page.
 In this repository, UBC students will explain everything needed to peacefully come to Stuttgart!

-Add a note here about how to edit this page if you're currently in Germany
+Add a note here about how to update this page if you're currently in Germany.

 ## Table of Contents
 <ul>